 MINISTRY OF IMMIGRATION, CITIZENSHIP, LABOUR AND EMPLOYMENT SERVICES

-The public is also requested to provide the Police with tips or any information related to this or any other illegal landing.
-We encourage the public to submit information or tips anonymously in English, French or Spanish on either to www.crimestoppers.tc or on Facebook as a fan of Crime Stoppers Turks & Caicos.
-Crime Stoppers tips are received in the USA.
+The public is reminded to continue to provide tips or any information related to this or any other illegal landing.
+We encourage the public to submit information or tips anonymously in English, French or Spanish to www.crimestoppers.tc or on Facebook as a fan of Crime Stoppers Turks & Caicos.
+Kindly note that Crime Stoppers tips are received in the USA.